dotnet/docs/docs/orleans/deployment/deploy-to-azure-app-service.md

 >
 > For more information, see [Resolve errors for resource provider registration](/azure/azure-resource-manager/troubleshooting/error-register-resource-provider?tabs=azure-cli).

 Azure imposes naming restrictions and conventions for resources.
-You need to update the _deploy.yml_ file values for both:
+You need to update the _deploy.yml_ file values for the following:

+- `UNIQUE_APP_NAME`
 - `AZURE_RESOURCE_GROUP_NAME`
 - `AZURE_RESOURCE_GROUP_LOCATION`

-These values should be set to your Azure resource group name and location.
-It is worth mentioning that the final step uses a hard-coded value for the silo `"orleans-app-silo"`, this will also have to be updated.
-This should be set to the name of your resource group, replacing `"-resourcegroup"` with `"-app-silo"`.
+These values should be set to your a unique app name, and your Azure resource group name and location.

 For more information, see [Naming rules and restrictions for Azure resources](/azure/azure-resource-manager/management/resource-name-rules).